 TERESA L. WALKER Counselor/Coordinator of Tutorial Services.
 B.A.
 State University of New York at Fredonia; M.S.
 Niagara University; 2006.

 Computing and Information Technology

-SUSAN E. CHICHESTER Chief Information Officer and Director, Computer and Information Technology B.S., State University of New York at Geneseo; 1984.
+SUSAN E. CHICHESTER Chief Information Officer and Director, Computer and Information Technology B.S., State University of New York at Geneseo; M.B.A., State University of new York Institute of Technology; 1984.